arkadi81/musical_rudiments/README.md

 - The testing is NOT pulled from a bank of questions.
 The application has a means of interpretting music theory concepts and building random questions on the fly, given set limitations.
 Every time a new test begins, all questions are random.

 ## Setup
-To make the app work all external library links need to be fixed links will need to be fixed to CDNs Server just needs to have php processing cabapilities.
+To make the app work all external library links need to be fixed to CDNs Server just needs to have php processing cabapilities.
 Placing the contents on a WAMP or similar setup will work out of the box if links are fixed.

 ## Further development / todo